-The tuition fees listed are correct for 2022 only and subject to an increase for each calendar day.
-All tuition fees listed on the course profiles page above are for 24 credit points in a session.
-Your actual credit point session may vary depend on your course structure or chosen credit points load.
-The tuition fees above exclude the textbook fees and other amenities fees.
+Tuition fees listed (on the each course page) are correct for 2024 only and subject to an increase for each calendar day.
+Additionally, all tuition fees listed on the course profiles on the CHS website.
+Your actual credit point session may vary depending on your course structure or chosen credit points load.
+The tuition fees exclude textbook fees and other amenities fees.

-For detailed information about tuition fees and refunds, please refer to Refund Policy on CHS website page.
+For detailed information about tuition fees and refunds, please refer the Refund Policy on CHS website page.